Theta Chi: Founding

 Theta Chi's early history is closely connected to the history of Norwich University.
-In 1866 a massive fire devastated the university, completely destroying the Old South Barracks, where the Fraternity had been founded.
-This disaster prompted the university to move from Norwich, Vermont to its present location in Northfield, Vermont.
-In 1873 the university nearly closed due to financial reasons, however brother Charles Dole, then serving as a professor at the university, met all of the university's financial obligations from his own pocket, saving the institution.
-During fall quarter in 1881, Norwich University was reduced to only 12 students and Theta Chi's membership was reduced to one collegiate member, James M. Holland (1883).
-In November of that year, Phil S. Randall and Henry B. Hersey approached Holland and insisted that they be allowed to join Theta Chi; Holland agreed, thus saving the Fraternity from extinction.
+In 1866, a fire devastated the university, destroying the Old South Barracks, where the fraternity had been founded.
+This disaster prompted the university to move from Norwich to its present location in Northfield, Vermont.
+In 1873, the university nearly closed due to financial reasons; however, fraternity member Charles Dole, then serving as a professor at the university, met all of the university's financial obligations from his own pocket, saving the institution.
+In the fall of 1881, Norwich University was reduced to only twelve students and Theta Chi's membership was reduced to one collegiate member, James M. Holland.
+In November of that year, Phil S. Randall and Henry B. Hersey approached Holland and insisted that they be allowed to join Theta Chi; Holland agreed, which saved the fraternity from extinction.